 The four main temperature zones of the thermal profile include preheat, soak, reflow, and cooling.
 These temperatures should be low enough to ensure the printed boards components are not damaged, yet high enough to melt the solder paste.
 Many companies sell reflow ovens, but let’s talk about a few factors you should consider before your purchase.

 Depending on your budget, you can buy a reflow oven for $50, $50,000 or anywhere in between.
 I have used both a $50 “reflow oven” AKA a toaster oven and more sophisticated and expensive reflow ovens.
 There are advantages and disadvantages to each.

 An advantage of more higher-end reflow ovens is the ability to program several custom thermal profiles and save them in the oven’s software.
-This feature is invaluable if you have different types of PCBs to assemble.
+This feature is invaluable if you have different types of Printed Circuit Boards to assemble.
 For example, a small PCB will heat up much faster than a large PCB, and therefore a shortened thermal profile can be created to provide the fastest soldering possible.

 Additionally, environmentally friendly applications may require lead-free solder paste, which has a higher melting point than traditional tin-lead based solder paste.
-Custom thermal profiles will give you the flexibility to efficiently solder different kinds of PCBs with various solder pastes.
+Custom thermal profiles will give you the flexibility to efficiently solder different kinds of Printed Circuit Boards with various solder pastes.